Set the stage to raise capital, attract investors, and unlock growth opportunities with a Rhode Island C corp. Starts at $0 plus RI state fees.

 Similarly, you may need to register on the state level with the Rhode Island Division of Taxation via the Combined Online Registration Service.
 This will allow you to make retail sales and, if you have employees, create accounts for income tax withholding and unemployment insurance.

-In addition to federal income tax, if you have a C corporation, it will need to pay the Rhode Island business corporation tax, which is generally 7% of net income; the minimum tax is $450 annually.
-Although S corporations don’t pay federal taxes on the corporate level, S corporations in Rhode Island must pay the state’s minimum business corporation tax of $450.
+In addition to federal income tax, if you have a C corporation, it will need to pay the Rhode Island business corporation tax, which is generally 7% of net income; the minimum tax is $400 annually.
+Although S corporations don’t pay federal taxes on the corporate level, S corporations in Rhode Island must pay the state’s minimum business corporation tax of $400.

 Maintaining your corporate entity in Rhode Island requires filing an annual report with the Secretary of State and paying a $50 filing fee.

-In Rhode Island, a corporate annual report is a simple form that requires basic information about the business: name and business address, a brief description of your business, a list of directors, and the number of shares issued.
+In Rhode Island, a corporate Rhode Island annual report is a simple form that requires basic information about the business: name and business address, a brief description of your business, a list of directors, and the number of shares issued.

-This form must be filed between January 1 and March 1 of each year and doesn’t require you to submit information about finances or owners.
+This form must be filed between February 1 and May 1 of each year and doesn’t require you to submit information about finances or owners.
 Your corporation may file online, in person, or by mail.

-• There are various fees associated with forming a Rhode Island corporation.
+There are various fees associated with forming a Rhode Island corporation.
 However, the big one is filing your Articles of Incorporation.
-If you’re a for-profit corporation, you’ll pay a minimum of $230 to file with the state.
+If you’re a for-profit corporation, you’ll pay a minimum of $238 to file with the state.

 Meanwhile, nonprofit organizations pay $35 to file theirs.
 Another cost you can anticipate is your annual report, which will run you $50 each year.